-On August 6, 2012, after years of research, the project began a field testing on urban roads and rural highways using 120 test vehicles (sim^{TD} 2012).
-The test field is located in the Frankfurt-Rhine-Main area and includes 104 RSUs, 69 of which are linked with traffic lights and another 21 positioned at intersections.
-The testing area includes 96 kilometers of highway, 53 kilometers of rural road, and 24 kilometers of urban road.
-An additional closed testing site is located at Ray Barracks in Friedberg.
-That site has three planned RSUs, one of which will be linked to a traffic light (DRIVE C2X 2012).
+The project field test occurred from July to December 2012.
+Testing occurred on urban roads and rural highways using 120 test vehicles, which included cars and motorcycles (sim^{TD} 2013).
+The test field was located in the Frankfurt-Rhine-Main area and included 104 RSUs, 69 of which are linked with traffic lights and another 21 positioned at intersections.
+The testing area included 96 kilometers of highway, 53 kilometers of rural road, and 24 kilometers of urban road.
+An additional closed testing site was located at Ray Barracks in Friedberg.
+That site plan for the closed site included three RSUs, one of which was linked to a traffic light (DRIVE C2X 2012).